jundalisay/spblist/content/en/superphysics/principles/chapter-01b.md

 The Aethereal Cartesian Plane reveals more data which can be interpreted as new information which we call the dynamics of the identity.
 These dynamics are then based on its gravitational signature or dharma.

+## There is Only Euclidean Geometry

+Modern Physics thinks that Euclid's book, The Elements, is about shapes on a 2D surface.
+In reality, it is about the dynamics of the 5 Elements (which we call the 5 Layers), and is why Euclid named it as such.

+When used with the Cartesian View, Euclid's geometry can describe 3-dimensional surfaces and patterns.
+The main difference with Physics is that Euclid's Geometry does not focus on the paths that an object would take.
+Instead, it focuses on the start and end of that path.
+This is useful for teleportation where paths are unnecessary.

+{{< img src="/graphics/physics/geo.jpg" alt="Aethereal Cartesian View of a Geodesic" cap="" >}}

 <!-- The movement of a country can be physical or aethereal.
 The left physical Cartesian plane for example can be made to represent the movement of a country from a population of 1 million to 4 million at year 4.
 The right aethereal Cartesian plane plots movement of the soul of the same society from tyranny or neoconservatism (tetrahedron) into aristocracy or conservatism (octahedron) based on the Socrates' social cycles.
 Alternately, the left plane can represent Covid infections from 1,000 to 4,000 at the Day 4.
 The right plane can plot the evolution of the variants that emerge.
 Lastly, the left plane can represent a ball at [1,1] rolling to [4,4].
 The right plane will then plot the changes in the ball's changing gravitational signature at each point [1,1] [2,2] [3,3] [4,4], as three time intervals.
 This will then be useful for levitating the ball (forceless movement) -->